-If you scheduled down time for your troop please bring games, books, crafts, etc. for you to do with your girls during this time.
-You will be responsible for taking your down time supplies with you from Lakeside to Goodyear.
-Please note that your confirmed schedule cannot be change and while we make every effort to follow your confirmed schedule at camp, please be mindful that there will be changes that are outside of our control.
+Please note that the schedule cannot be change and while we make every effort to follow this confirmed schedule at camp, please be mindful that there will be changes that are outside of our control.
 For example, if a thunderstorm cancels your boating time, every effort will be made to reschedule this, but it is not always possible.
 In this event, weather appropriate activities will be provided.